darklink2151/darklink2151/README.md

-- 👋 Hi, I’m dirt.jr
+- 👋 Hi, I’m D
-- 👀 I’m interested in Linux cash sundown
+- 👀 I’m interested in Linux Python ,GitHub cursor ,AI car audio, sundown
 - 🌱 I’m currently learning IT ethical hacking
 - 💞️ I’m looking to collaborate on anything that can get me a job in tech.
 I almost have an ethical hacking certificate.
 I am good with Linux.
 - 📫 How to reach me beckdonny09@gmail.com